PHLYNG/CTU-AE-150/Journal.md

   - began organizing electronics components in the FL in the bin rack to to better understand what we have on hand 3/12/26
   - soldered BMP388
+  - but I soldered the wrong directions (long pins need to be able to plug into a breadboard)